Veryan4/truba/helm/README.md

 [microk8s](https://microk8s.io/) will install a small k8s cluster on your local machine accessible via the microk8s command.
 To use kubectl directly, your can follow this [guide](https://microk8s.io/docs/working-with-kubectl)

+Make sure to enable hostpath-storage with `microk8s enable host-path storage`, so there will be persistence with the database.

+Update the config of kubectl, with `microk8s config > ~/.kube/config`.

 ### Cloudflare